One of the first things you will do in any accounting system is set up your chart of accounts.

 We talked earlier about leaving room for growth.
 Give yourself room on your numbering so additional properties can be easily added.
 You want to be able to clearly see how the assets are performing individually on the asset, liability and expense side.

-Here is an example numbering schema for the dwelling account that has multiple fixed assets.
+This is an example numbering schema for the dwelling account with multiple fixed assets.

 1400 Dwelling | Fixed Asset | $1,310,000 |